NOC Best Practices: 10 Ways to Improve Your Operation in 2023

 Anyone who works in a NOC likely hears things like, “We’re always busy,” or “I feel like we can never catch up,” or “My coworkers are not pulling their weight.”
 These sentiments are understandable given the fast-paced environment of a NOC and the constant multitasking that is required of those who work in it.

 To ensure accomplishments are recognized, it’s important to set performance objectives and evaluate them on a daily, weekly, and monthly basis.
-Since the amount of data available to a NOC is daunting, choose the metrics that are most applicable and actionable to your specific operation.
+Since the amount of data available to a NOC is daunting, choose the most applicable and actionable metrics to your specific operation.
 These should reflect the size and scale of your operation and the key performance indicators (KPIs) that measure performance against relevant organization objectives.

 KPIs to consider include first-call resolution, percentage of abandoned calls, mean time to restore, and the number of tickets and calls handled.